How Long For Creatine To Work? (1-Week & 1-Month Results)

 How Do You Know If Creatine Is Working (4 Signs)

-When it comes down to it, it is important to be able to recognise whether or not our creatine supplementation is working.
+It’s important to be able to recognize whether or not our creatine supplementation is working.

 Here are 4 signs that will give you a good indication of whether your creatine use is working: